spriteCloud/node-any-db-migrate/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## License
-Copyright (c) 2013 spriteCloud B.V.
+Copyright (c) 2013,2014 spriteCloud B.V. and other `node-any-db-migrate` contributors.
 All rights reserved.

+See `LICENSE` for licensing details.